Clair-AI/UnMuted/README.md

-# UnMute
+# UnMuted

-Project UnMute is a Sign Language Recognising app developed by team Clair_AI consisting of 10th-grade students from Delhi Public School Bangalore North Cambridge.
+Project UnMuted is a Sign Language Recognising app developed by team Clair_AI consisting of 10th-grade students from Delhi Public School Bangalore North Cambridge.
 The project aims to help people with hearing or speaking disabilities communicate with the world effectively.
 ## Deployment

 The application has two versions